 And while there are all kinds of drugs and supplements out there claiming to make you smarter and think more clearly, you might get the same benefits out of shiitakes.

 Part of what makes shiitakes a partner to brain health is their high levels of essential B vitamins.
 B vitamins are essential for supporting adrenal function and are responsible for helping your body take other dietary nutrients and turn them into useable energy.

 The support of your body’s adrenal function and the role it plays on brain health doesn’t stop there.
 Truth is, by giving your adrenal glands a helping hand you’re also balancing other hormones too.

 Optimized hormone levels won’t just improve other facets of health, you’ll likely notice brain fog disappears and mental acuity also improve.

 And here we were thinking mushrooms just turn a small Mario into a bigger one…I hope that reference doesn’t go unappreciated.

-4 – They may help fight cancer:
+4 – They may help increase immunity:

 No, shiitake mushrooms won’t cure cancers.

 But eating them certainly might help improve your immune function.